jacebenson/cedar/docs/docs/cli-commands.md

 ### setup generator

 Copies a given generator's template files to your local app for customization.
-The next time you generate that type again, it will use your custom template instead of Redwood's default.
+The next time you generate that type again, it will use your custom template instead of Cedar's default.

 ```
 yarn rw setup generator <name>